PANTHEONtech/StoneWork/examples/nat-router/README.md

 $ docker-compose exec stonework agentctl --help
 ```

+## Add & Enable NAT Config

-For example, to add and enable NAT configuration, run:
+For example, to **add and enable NAT configuration**, run:
 ```
 $ docker-compose exec stonework agentctl config update /etc/stonework/config/add-nat-config.yaml
 ```
 `add-nat-config.yaml` is mounted from `./config/add-nat-config.yaml`.

 Feel free to experiment and make some configuration changes on your own.

-Once
-applied, the NAT gateway should be operational and clients from the private
+Once applied, the NAT gateway should be operational and clients from the private
 network should be able to access servers in the public network(s).

+## Observing NAT / Packet Tracing

 Observe the NAT in process using packet tracing on VPP (only `SYN` packet shown):
 ```